 Are you looking for an improv class in Philadelphia?
 Then you are in the right place.
 For over 25 years, ComedySportz has used improvisation and comedy to entertain thousands of Loyal Fans.
-We took that experience and applied it to our classes creating five levels of fun and supportive training.
+We took that experience and applied it to our classes creating multiple levels of fun and supportive training.
 Our Instructors are professional performers, actors, teachers and coaches performing in theaters and comedy groups around Philadelphia.
 They are all ready and eager to teach you the joy, power and freedom of improv.